markusritschel/cookiecutter-pypackage/README.md

 import mypackage
 ```
 would refer to the subdirectory instead of the installed version.
-Another good source on this can be found [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).
+Another good source on this issue can be found [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).

 ### Documentation
-The documentation is to be placed inside `docs/` and should make use of [Sphinx](https://www.sphinx-doc.org/).
+The documentation is to be placed inside `docsrc/` and makes use of jupyterbook.

 ## Maintainer